joshmoody24/joshmoody.org/src/content/blog/hidden-pitfalls-of-blazor.md

 In case you're worried about giving up Blazor Components, MVC comes with a ton of helpful features like layouts, tag helpers, partial views, and view components that can help a lot with elimininating duplicated HTML.
 In my experience, the majority of Razor components do nothing but render static HTML.
 In these cases, MVC can do the same thing but even more easily, since you don't have to worry about component lifecycles.

-But what about Razor components that have functionality?
+But what about Razor components that need complex functionality?
 Unfortunately, MVC is inherently less interactive than Blazor.
 Most of the time, that's a good thing because it means your web app is simpler.
-But when you really need more complex functionality, we need a more powerful solution.
+But sometimes you really need more power.
 One possibility is to combine Blazor and MVC in the same project.
 This is totally doable, but an even better idea is to avoid Blazor entirely.
 That's where HTMX comes in.

 HTMX is a library that lets you create powerful single-page-app functionality without sacrificing the simplicity of the HTTP request/response cycle.
 Think of it like HTML on steroids.
 As its front page says, it enables you to "build modern user interfaces with the simplicity and power of hypertext."
 No JavaScript required.